-By looking at the text in this advertisement, Maria guesses at some of the reasons con- sumers might purchase the Pixel over another phone:
+By looking at the text in this advertisement, Maria guesses at some of the reasons consumers might purchase the Pixel over another phone:

-Novelty: There is a strongly emphasis on “new” in the advertisement.
+Novelty: There is a strong emphasis on “new” in the advertisement.
 Google has sought to highlight that this phone is a completely new product, so new that it doesn’t even have a “version number.”
-The ability of the phone to support VR (vir- tual reality) technology could be very interesting to technophiles or early adopters of new technology.
+The ability of the phone to support VR (virtual reality) technology could be very interesting to technophiles or early adopters of new technology.

-Functionality: The battery life and reduced charging time is an advantage for many consumers and the unlimited storage would also have similar appeal.
-These fea- tures address speciﬁc problems that many consumers have with their current phones.
+Functionality: The battery life and reduced charging time are an advantage for many consumers and the unlimited storage would also have a similar appeal.
+These features address speciﬁc problems that many consumers have with their current phones.

-Aesthetics: Google refers to the color of its new smartphone “A blue so blue we cre- ated new.”
+Aesthetics: Google refers to the color of its new smartphone as “a blue so blue we created it new.”
 This is a light-hearted suggestion from Google about the visual appeal of the phone.
-It has also been suggested that Google is having fun with its color names “quite black,” “really blue,” and “very silver,” appealing to a media-savvy consumer who can deconstruct advertising jargon or possibly just poking fun at Apple who released the iPhone 7 in “black” and “jet black.”
+It has also been suggested that Google is having fun with its color names “quite black,” “really blue,” and “very silver,” appealing to a media-savvy consumer who can deconstruct advertising jargon, or possibly just poking fun at Apple who released the iPhone 7 in “black” and “jet black.”
 (Gallucci, 2016).

 Brand capital: The focus on “made by” has the potential to appeal to consumers who are already familiar with the brand from their experiences with the Google search engine, Gmail, or Google Play store.

-Dissatisfaction with other brands: The tongue-in-cheek reference to the unoriginal headphone jack could be considered to directly reference the issue that many iPhone users had when the Apple iPhone 7 was released without the standard inbuilt headphone jack and users were required to use an adaptor for their stand- ard headphones.
+Dissatisfaction with other brands: The tongue-in-cheek reference to the unoriginal headphone jack could be considered to directly reference the issue that many iPhone users had when the Apple iPhone 7 was released without the standard inbuilt headphone jack and users were required to use an adapter for their standard headphones.

 This is by no means an exhaustive list of attempts by Google to appeal to consumers with their new smartphone, but it does illustrate the importance of understanding what inﬂuences consumer purchasing behavior.
-In this unit, we cover the interrelated topics of motives and motivation, sensation and perception, and attitudes as they relate to consumer behavior.
+In this unit, we cover the interrelated topics of motives and motivation, sensation and perception, as well as attitudes as they relate to consumer behavior.
 In the ﬁrst section, we explore why marketers put so much research and effort into producing products that satisfy a wide range of consumer needs.
 In the second section, we learn that perception is a three-stage process that translates raw environmental stimuli gathered by the senses into meaning and explore how marketers use this information to effectively sell us products and services.
 The ﬁnal section of this unit explores why consumer researchers strive to understand the nature and power of attitudes, and we begin to understand that attitudes are far more

 complex than they appear.
-We will look at the ways in which we form attitudes, and get a feel for how marketers inﬂuence us into forming attitudes about their products such that we come to perceive their products as our own.
+We will look at the ways in which we form attitudes and get a feel for how marketers inﬂuence us into forming attitudes about their products such that we come to perceive their products as our own.

 Motives and Motivation